 Anyone who invested in digital currencies and sold for a profit last year likely must pay a capital gains tax to Uncle Sam this year.
-This is especially painful if you reinvested gains from last year, but got hammered by the cryptocurrency rout this year, losing major money like the Reddit poster.
-Not only are you stuck with a huge capital gains tax bill, you also have to pay it after losing your previous gains.
+This is especially painful if you reinvested gains from last year but got hammered by the cryptocurrency downturn this year, losing major money like the Reddit poster.
+Not only are you stuck with a huge capital gains tax bill, but you also have to pay it after losing your previous gains.

 Here’s what you should know, no matter how your digital currency investments performed.